mhall119/edgex-device-rpi/README.md

 docker build . -t edgex-device-rpi -f ./scripts/Dockerfile.alpine-3.8

 ```
-This command shall build the dependencies - libmraa and device-c-sdk library to build edgex-device-rpi release image.
+This command will build the edgex-device-rpi release image.
 By default, the configuration and profile file used by the service are available in __'res'__ folder, but you can override
 that by passing in the `./examples/<ExampleProject>` path you want to use.